kitelev/exocortex-public-ontologies/README.md

 # Output: d0e9e696-d3f2-5966-a62f-d8358cbde741
 ```

-Or check `_index.md` files for human-readable mappings.
+Or use aliases in Obsidian for human-readable lookup.

 ## Integration with Exocortex